Inverse renormalization group of spin glasses

 \paragraph*{Conclusions.---}

 We have introduced inverse renormalization group methods to spin glasses and to disordered systems.
 Specifically, starting from lattices of volume $V=8^{3}$ in the case of the three-dimensional Edwards-Anderson model we employed a set of inverse transformations to construct approximate configurations for lattices of volume $V=128^{3}$.
-In addition, we extended the two-lattice matching renormalization group to the inverse case and extracted two critical exponents for the phase transition of the three-dimensional Edwards-Anderson model.

-Inverse renormalization group methods overcome the critical slowing down effect~\citep{PhysRevLett.89.275701,PhysRevLett.128.081603,waveletrg}.
-By explicitly constructing approximate configurations of increasing lattice size, and without requiring additional Monte Carlo simulations, the inverse renormalization group evades the need for replica exchange methods in the larger system.
-Since the method enables the generation of approximate configurations which have not yet been accessed by supercomputers or large-scale simulations it can be implemented to predict, under a significant reduction of finite-size effects, the physical behavior of a system before it becomes known via first-principles calculations.
+Inverse renormalization group methods overcome the critical slowing down effect in the calculation of critical exponents~\citep{PhysRevLett.89.275701,PhysRevLett.128.081603,waveletrg}.
+Since the method enables the generation of approximate configurations for lattice volumes that have not yet been accessed by supercomputers or large-scale simulations it can be implemented to predict, under a significant reduction of finite-size effects, the critical behavior of a system before it becomes known via first-principles calculations.

 There exist three impediments to be overcome in order to recast the inverse renormalization group of disordered systems as a numerically exact method and produce exact configurations of the inversely renormalized system.
-These are the determination of the random couplings which describe the effective system of Eq.~\ref{eq:HLW}, the conception of an inverse transformation for the overlap degrees of freedom, and the proposal of an inverse renormalization for the effective realization of disorder.
-The determination of the random couplings of the effective system is already solved by Wang and Swendsen~\citep{PhysRevB.38.9086}.
-The current manuscript proposes a solution to the conception of an inverse transformation for the overlap degrees of freedom.
-Consequently, the remaining requirement in order to establish numerical exactness is to devise an inverse renormalization for the effective random couplings.
-Once this is achieved one can introduce the configurations as proposed moves within a Monte Carlo setting.
-Another approach concerns the introduction of reweighting as a correction step between probability distributions~\citep{PhysRevLett.61.2635,Ytreberg2008} in order to obtain corrected expectation values of observables.
+These are the numerical determination of the Hamiltonian for the effective system of Eq.~\ref{eq:HLW}, the conception of an inverse transformation for the overlap degrees of freedom, and the proposal of an inverse renormalization for the effective realization of disorder.
+The numerical determination of the Hamiltonian for the effective system is already solved by Wang and Swendsen~\citep{PhysRevB.38.9086}.
+The current Letter proposes a solution to the conception of an inverse transformation for the overlap degrees of freedom.
+Consequently, the remaining requirement in order to establish numerical exactness is to devise an inverse renormalization for the effective couplings.
+Once this is achieved one can introduce the configurations as proposed moves within a Monte Carlo setting: we remark that such studies are heavily dependent on the choice of the standard and inverse transformation which give rise to a certain space of renormalized Hamiltonians.

 By incorporating numerical exactness, the inverse renormalization group has the potential to achieve a sustainable and energy-efficient generation of exact configurations for lattice sizes that are inaccessible by supercomputers or large-scale simulations, thus providing substantial computational benefits in comparison to conventional Monte Carlo simulations within one of the most numerically challenging research fields of physics, namely the theory of disordered systems.